CanWang1987/CanWang1987/README.md

 - 👋 Hi, I’m Can Wang1987，Graduates and IT expert from London,England.This is my personal website and my blog.
 - 👀 I’m interested in China and Chinese arts...
 - I was born in China,a small family in East.
-- When I am over 30,I think health is my top priority to everyone. 家人特别是我父母是我最重要的人。
+- When I am over 30,I think health is my top priority to everyone.
+- We are still tiny to unexpected virus and nature disaster.
+-   家人特别是我父母是我最重要的人。

 - 🌱 I’m currently learning engineering research in London ...
 - 💞️ I’m looking to collaborate on innovative projects and advanced Maths...
 - 📫 How to reach me